csv/ddpy/tutorial.md

 other software, live.
 These live events use the same protocol as the events in our file.

-## Reshaping our data so the music sounds nice
+## Preparing our data so the music sounds nice
 I've come up with a few elements in the production of interesting data music.

+scaling

 ### Data must have a noticeable pattern.
 Random music doesn't sound that interesting